SENSEi: Input-Sensitive Compilation for Accelerating GNNs

-This is because the differences in primitive compositions for GCN are mainly based on the balancing of memory use and computation to achieve the best performance, while the primitive compositions of GAT directly lead to significant reductions in computation.
-The speedups observed during inference are greater than training in GCNs.
-The additional computations that occur during the training process that we do not optimize for could be the reason for this, as the contribution to the overall speedup is less compared to inference.
-However, the opposite is observed for GAT, where larger speedups for training are seen.
-This could point to the recomputation primitive composition affecting the backward pass as well, resulting in an overall speedup.
-Although the aforementioned observation highlights general trends, making the correct choice is non-trivial.
-We present further analysis in Section \ref{sec:eval_model}.
+This is because the differences in the compositions for GCN are focused on balancing memory use and computation to achieve the best performance, while the compositions of GAT directly lead to significant reductions in computation.
+In addition, we see differences in the primitive composition and speedups observed between CPUs and GPUs.
+This shows that the optimal primitive composition for a GNN is not solely decided by its input, but also the hardware it operates on.

+\textbf{\textit{Overheads.}} The slowdowns observed in the evaluations were due to the \system{}'s decision-making process.
+The overheads from graph feature extraction and the composition selection are very minimal -- at most $4.4\times$ of a single GNN iteration for GPU, and $1.1\times$ for CPU.
+Note that both overheads are incurred only once during runtime.